sjstretton/screwed/00-Introduction.md

 ## Thesis of the Book (Write this)

 - Situation: We have a market economy with competition, growth and technological progress.
-- Complication: But we have poverty and pollution
+- Complication: But we have poverty and pollution.
 - Question: How do we fix these issues of poverty and pollution?
-- Answer: Carbon Tax and LVT but tailored for a change management political evolutionary landscape
+- Answer: Carbon Tax and LVT but tailored for a change management political evolutionary landscape.

 The core theses of this book are:

-1. The cause of environmental destruction is failure of regulation, specifically the lack of appropriate pricing of environmental damage
+1. The cause of environmental destruction is failure of regulation, specifically the lack of appropriate pricing of environmental damage.
 2. The cause of inequality is non-degrading private property in limited things such as land and corporations with market power.
 3. The cause of failure to implement appropriate policy is a lack of an appropriate theory of change.